graysonlee123/Vue-Subscription-Tracker/README.md

 ### Done

-[x] Loading spinners
+[x] Add, for example, "in two months" to upcoming payment dates [x] Loading spinners
 [x] Set input type to email for auth forms for mobile phone keyboards [x] Scrolling on forms